oakmac/js201/README.md

 ## Continuously Run Test Suite

-You may want to run the test suite anytime a file in `exercises/` changes.
+You may want to run the test suite anytime a file in `exercises/` changes:

 ```sh
 npm run watch-tests
 ```

+This command will continuously run the test suite and stop on the first failing test.

 ## License